-This fine Regency period tilt-top brass inlaid mahogany library centre table is raised on a concave sided, triform base with well modelled cast brass scrolling feet.
+This fine Regency period tilt-top brass inlaid mahogany and calamander library centre table is raised on a concave sided, triform base with well modelled cast brass scrolling feet.
 Also referred to as a monopodium table.

 All in excellent condition, well figured, of good rich colour, and very typical of designs by Thomas Hope (1769-1831).